san-digital/basket-api-dotnet/README.md

 ## Todo

-Implement the basket api such that it can return the correct BasketState.
+1. Implement the basket api such that it can return the correct BasketState.

+2. Add a remove endpoint that allow the user to remove items from the basket.